 Can you be my midwife at a birth center?

-No. Currently there are no legal and fully operational free standing birth centers in the state of Nevada.
+No. Currently there are no legal free standing birth centers in Northern Nevada.
+There is one in Southern Nevada.

 What is your fee?

 My fee is similar to the fees charged by other midwives in the area.
 It varies based on your payment schedule, whether you have insurance, and which insurance company.
 Cash-pay families who pay in full before their due date are extended a sizable discount.
 I offer a significant discount for Medicaid eligible families.
 If you have insurance, the company and your deductible play a big role in how much your insurance will pay.
 Contact me for an estimate based on your particular situation.

-My fee includes all your prenatal care, on-call availability 24/7 for urgent issues or emergencies and labor for the duration of your pregnancy and postpartum period, my attendance at your birth with a trained assistant, the use of my equipment and medications at your birth, newborn care and examination, newborn screenings that you choose (hearing, metabolic, or CCHD), newborn eye prophylaxis and vitamin k administration if you choose, postpartum visits for you and baby around days 1, 3, and 7 in your home, and office visits at 2-3 weeks and 6 weeks.
+My fee includes all your prenatal care, on-call availability 24/7 for urgent issues or emergencies and labor for the duration of your pregnancy and postpartum period, my attendance at your birth, the use of my equipment and medications at your birth, newborn care and examination, newborn screenings that you choose (hearing, metabolic, or CCHD), newborn eye prophylaxis and vitamin k administration if you choose, postpartum visits for you and baby around days 1, 3, and 7 in your home, and office visits at 2-3 weeks and 6 weeks.

 A $500 non-refundable retainer is required to hold a spot on my calendar.
 I only take a limited number of clients each month.
 Full details will be covered as part of the financial agreement that we will sign before we start care.

 Are there additional costs outside of your fee?

 There are a few expenses which are not included in my fee.
 Sage Springs clients are responsible for the cost of any labwork or ultrasounds.
 Labs and ultrasounds can be billed to insurance.
 Additionally, you will need some supplies for the birth.
 I will provide you with a list of these items.
 I have created a premade kit for my clients to purchase.
 The cost of the kit is $50-135 depending on your needs.

 Do I get a refund if we need to go to the hospital?